rdpatil4/ESClient/README.md

    *'Theme':'Blitzer'
 }
 ```
+You can change the location of your Elastic Search cluster and port and you are good to go.

 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/ESClient.png)

-You can change the location of your Elastic Search node and port and you are good to go.
-The value for Theme is just the jQuery theme roller theme name.

-The tool is built using several other wonderful open source projects like Datatable and Multiselect etc.
+The tool is built using(included) other open source projects like Datatable and Multiselect etc.

 I really hope the tool is very intutive to use, if not, below steps should get you started.